-Name I would like to substitute the following overtime compensation.
-Title, in lieu of sick time, for the purpose of calculating Date absent: Month/Day Total Overtime Hours Wo From:m to m SUBSTITUTION REQUESTED This represents my: A Compensatory Time B Holiday Leave C Personal leave D Vacation Leave 1 ST 2 ND 3 RD 4 TH 5 TH Request for substitution this fiscal year.
-(Satisfactory medical evidence must be attached.)
-Employee Signature Date To be completed by the Chief Human n Resources Officer and returned to employee.
-Date received by Chief Human Resour ces Officer Decision: APPROVEDforReaso C. Signature, Chief Human Resources Off ficer Date
+Name Title I would like to substitute the following overtime compensation. , in lieu of sick time, f for the purpose o f calculating Date absent: Month/Day From: m to m Total Overtime Hours Wo orked SUBSTITUTION REQUESTED This represents my: A Compensatory Time B Holiday Leave C Personal leave D Vacation Leave 3 RD tion this fiscal y rear.
+(Satisfactory Employee Signature Date To be completed by the Chief Huma n Resources Officer and returned to employee.
+Date received by Chief Human Resour ces Officer Decision: APPROVEDfor Hours of Substitutio on DISAPPROVEDReaso n: - Signature, Chief Human Resources Of ficer Date